Course Title Elementary Functions

 Announcements will be posted to the public course website and class discord.
 I will use blackboard only for the gradebook feature.

 There is a discord server for this course, which is a place to contact me, ask questions, and discuss course material with your classmates.
 You can also email me, but that is less likely to be seen as quickly.
 If you do email me, please mention the class number (Math 1410) in the subject of the message.

-Office hours are held three times a week, to give you an opportunity to ask questions and receive help in-person outside of class time.
+Office hours are held multiple times in the week, to give you an opportunity to ask questions and receive help in-person outside of class time.
 If you prefer to meet virtually via zoom, or to meet at a different time, please contact me to arrange that.